fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-union-types.md

 ✔️ The labels are esssentially meaningless given the types

 ✔️ An existing nominal type is available for the data carried by each case and fully describes each case

-✔️ The union values are internal or ephemeral, e.g. exists as an input or return value for an API and is immediately consumed on call or return

 ✔️ The union type is non-recursive